daterre/Cradle/README.md

 2. In your story, select Entweedle as your story format.
 3. Press 'Play'
 4. Copy and paste the resulting text into an empty text file with the .twee extension.
 Put this file in your Unity project.

-##Documentation

-###Importing
-The UnityTwine asset importer listens for any new .twee files dropped into the project directory, and proceeds to import them.

-The asset importer treats Twee code as logic, translating it into a C# script with a similar structure (and file name).
-A story can be reimported over and over again as necessary; the C# script will be refreshed.

 ####Supported syntax
 UnityTwine supports many Twine features, but not all (yet).
 Here is a list of what works and what doesn't: